“Corruption has appeared in the land and the sea on account of what the hands of men have wrought…”[Quran 30:41]

 - Switch out your light bulbs to more energy efficient ones.
 This is an easy step to take to reduce your carbon footprint.
 Remember to turn off your lights when not in use.

 - Make your own cleaning products or buy ones that are more green.
 I make a granite cleaner that can be found here.
 For the liquid soap in the granite recipe I use a homemade Soap Nut recipe.
-The mirror/glass cleaner I make is water, vinegar and essential oils, it works pretty good but plan on trying this one.
+The mirror/glass cleaner I make is water, vinegar and essential oils.
+You can try this one.

 - Turn your heater / air conditioner down when you’re not at home or at night.